-To the extent that the cost shock changes equilibrium bidding by some units, it might also affect the bidding behavior of units that do not face the cost shock, particularly hydro units.
-To account for the opportunity costs of hydro units, 44 we assume that they would modify their bids in the same manner as the neighboring units on the aggregate supply function, so that their relative strategic position in the merit order would not change.
-45
+We need to make a few assumptions to compute the new market price.
+First, we need to modify not only bids that are ex-post marginal, but bids that are close to being marginal.
+Our implicit assumption is that bids close to the observed market price have a positive probability of setting the price and thus, the structural equation still reflects the marginal incentives faced by the firm.
+Second, given that the change in emissions costs is small, we take participation decisions as given.30 Finally, to the extent that the cost shock changes equilibrium bidding by some units, it might also affect the bidding behavior of units that do not face the cost shock, particularly hydro units.
+To account for the opportunity costs of hydro units, we assume that they would modify their bids in the same manner as the neighboring units on the aggregate supply function, so that their relative strategic position in the merit order would not change.31

 Table 5.2 represents a matrix of the counterfactuals we consider.
-To separate demand and supply channels that affect the pass-through, we first compute counterfactual I in which we hold demand fixed and change bids in a competitive fashion.46 In these simulations, the only change is an increase in bids corresponding to a one euro increase in permit costs, i.e., bids go up by e{ij} .
-Second, in counterfactual II, we allow for demand response by incorporating the actual demand curve in the market.47
+To separate demand and supply channels that affect the pass-through, we first compute counterfactual I in which we hold demand fixed and change bids through the effect of CO2 on marginal costs.32 In these simulations, the only change is an increase in bids corresponding to a one euro increase in permit costs, i.e., bids go up by e{ij} .
+Second, in counterfactual II, we allow demand to be elastic by incorporating the actual demand curve in the market.33